Overview

 Importing Scenarios and Backgrounds from existing .feature files in a zipped file to Xray

-This can be done just once to import the Test scenarios to Xray or it can be done multiple times, to "synchronize" (i.e., update) the scenarios in Xray.
+This can be done just once to import the test scenarios to Xray, or can be done multiple times, to "synchronize" (i.e., update) the scenarios in Xray.

-To import the Gherkin scenarios, you need to invoke the respective task.
+To import the Gherkin scenarios, we need to invoke the respective task.

 mvn xray:import-features